What Is a Real Estate Commission? 5 Myths Busted for First-Time Sellers

 If you’ve purchased a home before but have never sold one, you most likely haven’t encountered real estate agent fees yet.
 Real estate fees — or commissions — are typically paid by the seller.
 So if you’re getting ready to sell your home, you may be wondering: what is a real estate commission?

-Top real estate agent Amy Asivido Christman of Oregon and Washington works with over 73% more single family homes than the average agent in her market.
-When it comes to real estate commissions, she has answers.
+Top real estate agent Amy Asivido Christman of Oregon and Washington has over two decades of real estate experience.
+When it comes to real estate commissions, she has the answers.
 She also reveals five commission myths that often confuse first-time home sellers.

 What are agent fees and commissions?

-Real estate agents make their income by charging a fee in the form of a percentage of the sales price.
-Christman estimates that most real estate commission fees fall between 4 and 10% of the total sales price, but this number can vary greatly depending on your location and market conditions.
+Christman estimates that most real estate commission fees are between 4 and 10% of the total sales price, but this number can vary greatly depending on your location and market conditions.

-Commission rates also tend to decrease in a seller’s market since homes are selling for more than they normally do.
+Commission rates tend to decrease in a seller’s market since homes are selling for more than they normally do.
 Therefore, agents don’t need to charge as high of a commission rate to make more money off a home sale.
-In March, the national average real estate commission fell below 5%.
+The latest data from August shows that the national average real estate commission fell to 2.34%.

 Agents on the buyer and seller side both have various responsibilities that impact your home sale.
 Here are just some of the services agents offer that you may not know about.